slintab/twilio-flex-vscode/README.md

 This repository contains the code for a VSCode extension for Twilio Flex.

 ## Disclamer
-Please note that **THIS PROJECT IS UNDER ACTIVE DEVELOPMENT.**.
-Some features may not work or not work correctly :warning:
+Please note that **THIS PROJECT IS UNDER ACTIVE DEVELOPMENT**.
+Some features may not work or may not work correctly! :warning:

 ## Features